 Many parents with a child on the spectrum are placed in a peculiar dilemma.
 From the time their child is diagnosed, they are told they need to start planning for his future because you won’t be around forever and the child will need a lifetime of care.
 You put your child’s name on the various “interest lists” (waiting lists) for Medicaid-based services, which in Texas are at least 11 years long, and continuously worry about some error or accidental deletion or letter being lost in the mail which will result in removal from the list (You know, the one that asks if you are still interested in remaining on the list, and if there is no response your child’s name will be removed).

 When you start wondering “Where might my child live after I’m gone?
 Are there good homes in the area?
 Do I need to move to another state to secure a good future for my child?” you are told by the county and other agencies, “It is too early to plan for the future.
 We don’t even know what the funding will be when your child’s name comes up on the list.
 We don’t know who the providers will be, because they come and go.”
 Are providers coming and going because the State pays so little that they move on to something more lucrative?
-Are expensive private for profit providers the only option?
+Are expensive private providers our only options?

 Parents need information long in advance so they can better plan their child’s future and make good decisions selecting providers whom they can trust with the present and future care of their adult children.
 We must begin with a thorough understanding of what services and resources are available in our communities now:

-• There is no online tool which permits public or parents to review of Home and Community-based Service (HCS) providers or residential facilities in the Houston-Harris County or Galveston County service areas.
+- There is no online tool which permits public or parents to review of Home and Community-based Service (HCS) providers or residential facilities in the Houston-Harris County or Galveston County service areas.

-• This is important, as employees of the local MR authorities responsible for coordinating services for persons with IDDs are not allowed to say anything negative about their licensed providers.
+- This is important, as employees of the local MR authorities responsible for coordinating services for persons with IDDs are not allowed to say anything negative about their licensed providers.

 Families need information about residential homes in their communities so they can better plan for their child’s future.
 EA will try to provide information far in advance so parents will have an idea of what services to expect and where their child might live as an adult.